Royal Batavian Society of Arts and Sciences: Museum collections

-Since its establishment, the Batavian Society had started gathering the collection acquired from the contributions of its members.
+Since its establishment, the Batavian Society has started gathering the collection acquired from the contributions of its members.
 The initial collection was much owed to its founder, J.C.M.
-Radermacher that contributed his house at De Groote Rivier street along with his collection of books, manuscripts, musical instruments, currency, flora samples of dried plants, etc. At that time, collecting and donating curious rare and unique objects is regarded as a commendable endeavour, intellectually fashionable and prestigious activity among the social elites in Batavia.
+Radermacher who contributed his house at De Groote Rivier Street along with his collection of books, manuscripts, musical instruments, currency, flora samples of dried plants, etc. At that time, collecting and donating curious rare, and unique objects is regarded as a commendable endeavour, intellectually fashionable, and prestigious activity among the social elites in Batavia.

 Therefore, the society's collection increased significantly.
-Since 1779, the society decided to exhibit its collection for the public, although restricted only to Wednesday from 8 to 10:00.
+Since 1779, the society decided to exhibit its collection for the public, although restricted only to Wednesdays from 8 to 10:00.
 This was the seed of the museum activity.
 The members of BG were allowed to borrow the SBG's book collection with a time limit of up to 3 weeks.

-During the British rule, Stamford Raffles donated an additional building located behind the Societeit de Harmonie hall to store the large sum of collections that insufficiently stored in De Groote Rivier building.
-Meanwhile, the collection grew significantly greater due to the addition of zoology collection in the form of preserved mammals, birds, seashells, etc.
+During British rule, Stamford Raffles donated an additional building located behind the Societeit de Harmonie hall to store the large sum of collections that were insufficiently stored in the De Groote Rivier building.
+Meanwhile, the collection grew significantly greater due to the addition of a zoology collection in the form of preserved mammals, birds, seashells, etc.

 In 1822, Governor-General G.A.
 Baron van der Capellen issued a decree to form a commission to search for important objects in Java and sent them to the Batavian Society.
-The policy to increase the museum collection was pushed further by the Governor-General J.C.
-Baud's (1833-1836) decree that instructed the government officials throughout Dutch East Indies to assist in searching for important objects for Batavian Society museum collection.
+The policy to increase the museum collection was pushed further by Governor-General J.C.
+Baud's (1833-1836) decree that instructed the government officials throughout the Dutch East Indies to assist in searching for important objects for the Batavian Society museum collection.